Kyagara/er-wiki/README.md

 ### Problems/TODO

 - Separate some weapon types (shields, arrows, etc) and some consumables (pots, grease, etc) into separate pages.
+- Maybe switch to a simple svelte:head component instead of using svelte-seo.
 - Add crafting material page.
 - Improve and add more stats.
 - Improve visual of stats section.